noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- whether an event travels up from the source to ancestors in search of love
 		- capture phase
 			- whtehr an event is routed first to capturing listeners, then bubbles
-	- Events
-		- a design pattern used for the async handling of incidents which occur in the lifecycle of something
-		- the naming, characterization, and the use of 'events|incidenses' of differnet types
-			- how the fuck do you spell incidencnes

 	- create-init--dispatch process
 		- used for dispatch events into the implementations event model